bregman-arie/devops-exercises/topics/devops/README.md

 <details>
 <summary>Explain Declarative and Procedural styles.
 The technologies you are familiar with (or using) are using procedural or declarative style?</summary><br><b>

-Declarative - You write code that specifies the desired end state Procedural - You describe the steps to get to the desired end state
+Declarative - You write code that specifies the desired end state<br><b>
+Procedural - You describe the steps to get to the desired end state

-Declarative Tools - Terraform, Puppet, CloudFormation Procedural Tools - Ansible, Chef
+Declarative Tools - Terraform, Puppet, CloudFormation, Ansible<br><b>
+Procedural Tools - Chef

 To better emphasize the difference, consider creating two virtual instances/servers.
 In declarative style, you would specify two servers and the tool will figure out how to reach that state.